The Many Different Ways To Use Honey For Your Chihuahua

 Directions For Use:

-Use 1 teaspoon of local raw wildflower honey daily or 1/2 teaspoon twice a day.
+Use 1 teaspoon of local raw wildflower honey by mouth or add to food, daily or 1/2 teaspoon twice a day.
 Adjust accordingly for larger dogs.
 It must be given daily to have the desired benefits.

-The best honey for this is Manuka Honey.
-Tests have shown that honey eliminates bacterial infections, reduces inflammation, swelling and pain and encourages the growth of new skin.
+The best honey for hot spots is Manuka Honey.
+Tests have shown that honey eliminates bacterial infections, reduces inflammation, swelling, and pain, and encourages the growth of new skin.
 It seals the area and keeps it moist.

 Trim the hair around the area.
 Clean with vinegar, apply a thick coat of Manuka Honey and cover with a bandage.
 The best type of bandage to use for dogs are the ones that self-stick.
 Veterinarians use it in their practice.
 You MUST trim or shave the area.
 If not all the bacteria and pus can become trapped within the hair.
 It’s also a MUST to clean the area before applying the honey.